For ACA Instructors

 Clothing

-- All paddlers should have thermal protection appropriate to the paddling venue, as well as the weather and water conditions
+- All paddlers must have thermal protection appropriate to the paddling venue, as well as the weather and water conditions

 Boat Design